onsi/biloba/docs/index.md

 Eventually(selector).ShouldNot(b.HaveProperty("dataset.name"))
 ```

 To assert on the _value_ of the property, you can pass in a second argument.
-If you pass in a Gomega matchers, the returned property value will be matched against it (which can be a convenient way to not have to worry about types and let Gomega deal with them for you).
+If you pass in a Gomega matcher, the returned property value will be matched against it (which can be a convenient way to not have to worry about types and let Gomega deal with them for you).
 Alternatively you can pass in anything else to perform a `DeepEqual` match:

 ```go
 Eventually(selector).Should(b.HaveProperty("href", HaveSuffix("toc.html"))) //an assertion on a string